jwworth/jakeworth/content/blog/save-a-commands-output-to-a-file-unix.md

 $ ps aux > data.txt
 ```

-This runs the command <code>ps aux</code> and sends the output to a file 'data.txt'.
+This runs the command `ps aux` and sends the output to a file 'data.txt'.
 If that file exists, it will be overwritten; if it doesn't exist, it will be created.
-You can check the output using <code>cat</code>:
+You can check the output using `cat`:

 ```
 $ cat data.txt
 process status (ps) for all users (a), with owner (u), and processes not attached to the terminal (x)
 ```

-Another helpful modification is to replace <code>></code> with <code>>></code>, like this:
+Another helpful modification is to replace `>` with `>>`, like this:

 ```
 $ ifconfig >> data.txt
 ```

-This command takes the output of the <code>ifconfig</code> command and <em>appends</em> it to the end of 'data.txt'.
+This command takes the output of the `ifconfig` command and <em>appends</em> it to the end of 'data.txt'.
 Like the first command, if that file doesn't exist, it will be created.
-Inspecting that file once again with <code>cat</code>:
+Inspecting that file once again with `cat`:

 ```
 $ cat data.txt